PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - [Grafana](https://grafana.com/): for monitoring and exploring metrics stored in Prometheus.

-Finally, the PlanktoScope OS adds some command-line tools (beyond what is already provided by the default installation of the Raspberry Pi OS) for administrative tasks which system administrators, software developers, and advanced users may need to use:
+Finally, the PlanktoScope OS adds some terminal tools (beyond what is already provided by the default installation of the Raspberry Pi OS) for administrative tasks which system administrators, software developers, and advanced users may need to use:

+- [`forklift`](https://github.com/PlanktoScope/forklift): for configuring, customizing, and updating the PlanktoScope OS.

 - [`vim`](https://www.vim.org/): for editing text files.